 We were founded in 1998, publishing a free, every-other-week newspaper, and we have been online since 2008.
 From the beginning, the RoundTable has been available at no charge, with the aim of making news available to all residents of Evanston.

 Over the years, the RoundTable has developed a strong reputation in the community for its in-depth, objective coverage of Evanston’s city government, schools, social issues, arts and culture, and sports.
 The paper and its reporters, editors and designers have received more than 150 journalism awards from journalism associations and local organizations.
-For a summary of some of the awards, click here.
+For more about the awards, click here.

 On April 15, 2020, the RoundTable was incorporated as an Illinois non-for-profit corporation, Evanston RoundTable Media NFP, which took over operations of Evanston RoundTable LLC.
 In January, 2021, we were granted non-profit status by the IRS under Section 501(c)(3) status, which allows us to receive tax-deductible donations.

-We believe a not-for-profit organization will provide a structure to ensure continuity of this valuable community resource, allowing us to pursue and expand our mission of educating the Evanston community.
+We believe a not-for-profit organization provides a structure to ensure continuity of this valuable community resource, allowing us to pursue and expand our mission of educating the Evanston community.